openharmony/docs/en/device-dev/driver/driver-platform-gpio-develop.md

 3. Initialize the **GpioCntlr** object at the core layer, including defining a custom structure (to pass parameters and data) and implementing the **HdfDriverEntry** member functions (**Init** and **Release**) to instantiate **GpioMethod** in **GpioCntlr** (so that the underlying driver functions can be called).
    - Defining a custom structure

       To the driver, the custom structure holds parameters and data.
-The **DeviceResourceIface** method provided by the HDF reads the values in the **gpio_config.hcs** file to initialize the members in the custom structure and pass important parameters, such as the GPIO group number and the number of pins, to the **GpioCntlr** object at the core layer.
+The **DeviceResourceIface** method provided by the HDF reads the values in the **gpio_config.hcs** file to initialize the members in the custom structure and passes important parameters, such as the GPIO group number and the number of pins, to the **GpioCntlr** object at the core layer.

       ```